 Magazine holder for foil, plastic wrap, baggies, etc. I have 4-5 of these that I use for the storage of these types of items.
 There are other typical foil/baggie holders you can get to fit your space as well!
 I always find going vertical is the way to go in most RVs.
 But you may have a short long area that would be better for the 3rd one below.

 Shelf liner – I struggled with this stuff until Justin came up with a genius idea!
-So these shelf liners are great, but they do not stay put as you would think.
-We would drive, and I’d come in and open a cabinet and everything that was on the shelf was not in place.
+So these shelf liners are great, but they do not stay in place as you would think.
+We would drive, and I’d come in and open a cabinet, and everything that was on the shelf was shifted.
 Usually slid forward, and we’d have the liner all bunched up in the front.
-So I got frustrated because the reason I bought this stuff was the keep everything in place.
+So I got frustrated because I bought this stuff to keep everything in place.
 Justin mentioned putting velcro dots on each corner.
 It worked!!!
 We use velcro dots often.
 They also hold our remote to the bedroom wall!

 Here are the before and after of my liners with and without the velcro dots.
 And we tested it … travel day was great!
 Nothing moved!

 Ice Genie – Have you seen these great things?
 PERFECT for the RVer!